podlove/radiator/guides/data_and_structure.md

  `title` | `String` | The name of the episode.
 Will be put into `title`, and `itunes:title`.
 If prefixed with the short ID, the shortID and following whitespace will be stripped for the `itunes:title` to conform with Apple's guidelines there
  `image` | `Image`  | A cover image for the episode.
 Optional, if none the one of the podcast will be used.
  `subtitle` | `String` | The subtitle line.
 Is put in `itunes:subtitle` in the feed.
 Usually used as one line description display tabular listings (e.g. in the iTunes episode table).
- `summary` | `String` | Long form description of the episode.
+ `summary` | `Text` | Long form description of the episode.
 Also known as show notes.
 Is put in `description` in the feed.
 No HTML or Links allowed, or if present will not be preserved or shown appropriately by clients.
 Optional, if clear will be filled by the stripped version of `summaryHtml` if that is present.
- `summaryHTML` | `String` | Long form description of the episode.
+ `summaryHTML` | `Text` | Long form description of the episode.
 Also known as show notes.
 Is put in `content:encoded` in the feed.
 Clients that are capable will use this, and at least show links, sometimes more.
 Optional.
+ `summarySource` | `Text` | Potential source for the summary fields, e.g. can be used by frontends to store and support any form of structured data they use to edit the fields.
+Optional
  `guid` | `String` | Globally Unique ID of the episode.
  `slug` | `String` | short name that usually looks good in the title of an URL.
 Defaults to the shortID but can be customized.
  `publishedAt` | `DateTime` | Time of publishing.
 Currently also used to determine if the  episode has been published and is public.